 50th Anniversary, 5th English language edition (Echo Point Books & Media, Brattleboro, Vermont, 2021) with sustainably sourced paper and vegetable inks.

 (co-authored with Ramón Sender Barayón, designed, hand-lettered and illustrated by Alicia Bay Laurel)

 (Harper & Row, 1973)

 A nature, spirituality and music book on creating one’s own one-person religion, finding the divine in nature and within, with songs, ceremonies, projects and practices created or adapted for the authors’ own nature-as-spirituality religions.
 It is a companion volume to Living on the Earth.

 Soshisha, Ltd., Tokyo, Japan, 1974-1980, 2007 – present

 Translated by Mariko Fukumachi

-The first new English language edition of Being of the Sun since 1973 will be released by Echo Point Books & Media in spring or summer 2021.
+The first new English language edition of Being of the Sun since 1973 was released by Echo Point Books & Media on October 1, 2021.

 Earth Time (Random House, 1972) Poetic astrological calendar with large colorful drawings.

 A Set of Three Children’s Books (1972):